-The Company's average investment yield, excluding spread related business, for 2020 was at 4.00%, 56 basis points below the comparable 2019 rate.
+The Company's average investment yield, excluding spread related business, for 2021 was at 4.99%, 99 basis points above the comparable 2020 rate due to higher variable investment income.
 However, the current interest rate environment continues to put downward pressure on the Company's investment yield.
 The Company's insurance liabilities, in particular its annuity products, are sensitive to changing market factors.
-Due to decreases in risk free interest rates, gross unrealized gains on fixed maturity securities available-for-sale increased from \$4.5 billion at December 31, 2019 to \$7.4 billion at December 31, 2020.
-Gross unrealized losses increased from \$110 million at December 31, 2019 to \$197 million at December 31, 2020.
+Due to increases in risk free interest rates, gross unrealized gains on fixed maturity securities available-for-sale decreased from \$7.4 billion at December 31, 2020, to \$5.3 billion at December 31, 2021.
+Gross unrealized losses increased from \$197 million at December 31, 2020 to \$349 million at December 31, 2021.

 The Company continues to be in a position to hold any investment security showing an unrealized loss until recovery, provided it remains comfortable with the credit of the issuer.
-As indicated above, gross unrealized gains on investment securities of \$7.4 billion remain well in excess of gross unrealized losses of \$197 million as of December 31, 2020.
+As indicated above, gross unrealized gains on investment securities of \$5.3 billion remain well in excess of gross unrealized losses of \$349 million as of December 31, 2021.
 The Company does not rely on short-term funding or commercial paper and to date it has experienced no liquidity pressure, nor does it anticipate such pressure in the foreseeable future.